massCodeIO/massCode/README.md

 ### Editor
 A snippet manager must not only provide organization of snippets but also have a good code editor.
 That's why under the hood of massCode there's [Ace](https://ace.c9.io).
 Ace is a high performance code editor which supports syntax highlighting for over 170 languages.
 We also added a [Prettier](https://prettier.io) to code formatter.

+### Real-time Render for HTML & CSS
+You can not only collect snippets, but also see the rendering result for HTML and CSS in real time.
+Test the idea or just view the result.

 ### Markdown
 massCode allows you to write in Markdown and provide support to syntax highlighting, tables, list and other formatting.
 Also massCode supports [Mermaid](https://mermaid-js.github.io/mermaid/#) - diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.